Ashnaali3255/Vet-Clinic/README.md

 - npm install

+### Usage
+To run the project, execute the following command:

+  psql -u postgres
+Enter your password and continue with sql commands.

 ### Run tests

 To run tests, run the following command:

-1. For styles: npx stylelint "**/*.{css,scss}"
- 2. For Javascript: npx eslint .

- To fix it. run the following command:

- 1. For styles: npx stylelint "**/*.{css,scss}" --fix
- 2. For Javascript: npx eslint . --fix

- For REACT & Redux:

- Run this command for JS:

- 1. npx eslint "**/*.{js,jsx}"

- To fix use this command:

- 1. npx eslint "**/*.{js,jsx}" --fix
+  N/A

 ### Deployment